TBZ-Zurich/m122_lb2/docs/Projektdokumentation.md

 ### Aufruf der Skripte

 ### Script 1
 When calling the script, only the destination directory must be specified.
 You can define the destination where the target directory will be located with `-d`  (Base directory) tag.
-With the `-p` tag you can add your SSH Key passphrase.

 If you want it to be called regularly, you can define the script in a CronJob.